$ tar xvf <file>

 pull secret from Red Hat OpenShift Cluster Manager.

-Make a copy of your pull secret in JSON format:
+Make a copy of your pull secret in JSON format by running the following command:

 $ cat ./pull-secret | jq . > <path>/<pull_secret_file_in_json> (1)